koen-dejonghe/deep-learning-scala/README.md

                          optimizer,
                          cost)
 ```

+This will create a network with 2 hidden layers, consisting each of a linearity and a RELU nonlinearity, and an output layer.
+The number of nodes in each of the layers is specified by the dimensions array.
+We will use the momentum optimizer with a learning rate of 0.3.
+To evaluate the cost we use the softmax function, and
-The initializer returns references to the input and output actor, which can be used for sending training and test sets to and monitoring respectively.
+The initializer returns references to the input and output actor,
+which can be used for sending training and test sets to, and for monitoring respectively.

 ```scala
   val (xTrain, yTrain) = loadData("data/mnist_train.csv.gz")